itlibrium/DDD-starter-dotnet/README.md

 1. [BDD toolkit](https://github.com/itlibrium/BDD-toolkit-dotnet) - our another open source project

-### Glueing *DDD* and *CRUD*
+### Combining *DDD* and *CRUD*

-Even in a single Bounded Context often we find parts with different complexity.
-Deep Model requires different techniques like Hexagonal Architecture and DDD Building Blocks.
-Best fit for CRUDs is single or two layer architecture with as much framework / libraries help as possible.
+Even in a single Bounded Context we often find parts with different complexity.
+Some part of the Bounded Context may require Deep Model and techniques like Hexagonal Architecture and DDD Building Blocks.
+At the same time, another part may need CRUD model where single or two-layered architecture (using frameworks and libraries as much as possible) is the best fit.

-Of course, at the end of the day the Deep Model and CRUD have to work together.
-To find out how to glue them check the code in the `Sales` Bounded Context.
+Using completely separate styles - Hexagonal Architecture for the Deep part and single/two layered architecture for CRUD part - is possible only if there are no use cases where we need to operate on both models.
+It's only a mater of time when such a use case occurs.
+What then?
+Which architecture style should be used?

+The solution we propose is to use flexible Hexagonal Architecture, but avoid usage of OOP and Tactical DDD patterns for the CRUD parts.
+Check out the Sales Bounded Context where we show it in action.
+You can also check the Contacts Bounded Context where we show sample CRUD model implementation which is kept as simple as possible.

 **Code:**

+1. CRUD Bounded Context with single layer architecture eg: [`Contacts`](https://github.com/itlibrium/DDD-starter-dotnet/tree/master/Sources/Contacts)
+2. Bounded Context with Deep Model and CRUD Model eg:
-1. Separation rules (Aggregate) and simple data (Anemic Entity / Data Structure) eg: [`Order`](https://github.com/itlibrium/DDD-starter-dotnet/blob/master/Sources/Sales/Sales.DeepModel/Orders/Order.cs) - [`OrderHeader`](https://github.com/itlibrium/DDD-starter-dotnet/blob/master/Sources/Sales/Sales.Crud.Contracts/Orders/OrderHeader.cs)
+   1. Separation rules (Aggregate) and simple data (Anemic Entity / Data Structure) eg:  - [`OrderHeader`](https://github.com/itlibrium/DDD-starter-dotnet/blob/master/Sources/Sales/Sales.Crud.Contracts/Orders/OrderHeader.cs)
+   2. Saving both Deep Model and CRUD Model in Command Handler (single transaction) eg: , [`CreateOrderHandler`](https://github.com/itlibrium/DDD-starter-dotnet/blob/master/Sources/Sales/Sales.UseCases/Wholesale/CreateOrder/CreateOrderHandler.cs)
-2. Accessing CRUD data in Use Cases eg: [`ConfirmOfferHandler`](https://github.com/itlibrium/DDD-starter-dotnet/blob/master/Sources/Sales/Sales.UseCases/Wholesale/ConfirmOffer/ConfirmOfferHandler.cs), [`GetOfferHandler`](https://github.com/itlibrium/DDD-starter-dotnet/blob/master/Sources/Sales/Sales.UseCases/Wholesale/GetOffer/GetOfferHandler.cs), [`SalesCrudOperations`](https://github.com/itlibrium/DDD-starter-dotnet/blob/master/Sources/Sales/Sales.Crud.Contracts/SalesCrudOperations.cs)
+   3. Reading CRUD Model in Command Handler eg: , [`GetOfferHandler`](https://github.com/itlibrium/DDD-starter-dotnet/blob/master/Sources/Sales/Sales.UseCases/Wholesale/GetOffer/GetOfferHandler.cs), [`SalesCrudOperations`](https://github.com/itlibrium/DDD-starter-dotnet/blob/master/Sources/Sales/Sales.Crud.Contracts/SalesCrudOperations.cs)
+   4. Managing CRUD Model without Command Handler eg: [`WholesalesOrdersHeaderController`](https://github.com/itlibrium/DDD-starter-dotnet/blob/master/Sources/Sales/Sales.RestApi/Wholesales/WholesalesOrdersHeaderController.cs), [`WholesalesOrdersHeaderNotesController`](https://github.com/itlibrium/DDD-starter-dotnet/blob/master/Sources/Sales/Sales.RestApi/Wholesales/WholesalesOrdersHeaderNotesController.cs), [`SalesCrudOperations`](https://github.com/itlibrium/DDD-starter-dotnet/blob/master/Sources/Sales/Sales.Crud.Contracts/SalesCrudOperations.cs)

 ### Persistence of Aggregates